Please call us immediately if you think you may have an electric or natural gas emergency.

 - Have all fuel-burning appliance, flues, vents and chimneys checked regularly for blockage.

-Keep vents and meters clear
+Keep vents, meters and walkways clear

 - If you have a high-efficiency furnace, power-vented water heater or other natural gas appliance that vents out the side of your home, remember to keep the vent pipe clear of ice and snow.